 The district attorney is likely to indicate to you that you are facing mandatory jail when charged with Driving Under Revocation/Suspension/Denial (mandatory 30 days jail for alcohol related revocations).
 Faced with these startling possibilities it is easy to understand why any offer not involving jail would sound good.
 However, accepting the wrong disposition can lead to once again losing your license.
 Contact us and we can discuss those issues and any possible defenses you may have.

 Answer: Some Colorado statutes indicate that jail is mandatory in certain situations.
 For instance, if you are convicted of DUI or DWAI and have a prior conviction for either.
 Also, for first offenders where the breath or blood test is .20 or higher within 2 hours of driving.
 Every case has its own facts and circumstances and there are numerous ways to try and avoid or minimize jail.
 Also, jail alternatives are often available.
 There are many factors to consider and you should discuss all the possibilities and probabilities with an experienced lawyer.

 Q. What is an interlock device?

-A. An interlock device on your car requires you to breath into it before the car will operate to make sure you have not ingested any alcohol.
+Answer: An interlock device on your car requires you to breath into it before the car will operate to make sure you have not ingested any alcohol.
 You have to pay installation and monitoring costs.
 The interlock must be installed on any car you drive or own.
 If you are caught driving a car that does not have the interlock, you may be charged with a new offense.
 There are different interlock devices on the market and some clients have experienced problems with some of the units.
 Our attorneys can help advise you on how to deal with this situation if you are ordered to have an interlock installed in your car.